gameblabla/gmenunx/README.md

 ## Installation

-Copy the latest [Release](https://github.com/podulator/GMenuNX/releases/) to your RG-350, and you will have 3 choices ...
+Copy the latest [Release](https://github.com/podulator/GMenuNX/releases/) opk to your RG-350, and you will have 3 choices ...

 - run it without setting it as your permenant launcher
 - install it as your default launcher